 Yeah, for sure!

-What was pantomime like last year, are you doing one this year?
+How was the experience performing in pantomime last year and are you doing one this year?

 Panto was fun but I’m not doing it again.
 I’ve been working all summer and I just want some time at home, plus I’m having to work really hard at college.
-However I am at Television Workshop involved with a play they are doing next year!
+However, I am involved with a play The Television Workshop are doing next year!

 Your time on The Dumping Ground will have to come to an end at some point, do you plan to continue acting and how do you want Jody to leave?